 “Since I’ve become Muslim, I want to share the beauty of Islam with everyone!
 To be guided by Allah (SWT), as I was.”

 So if you’re a lifelong donor to iERA or have recently become one, this is just one of many examples of how iERA need your continued support to spread the peaceful message of Islam.
-Senor Rafael Barajas intends to empower the New Muslims within his and across Central America, if you would like to keep tabs on our ongoings in Mexico and across the world follow us on our newly branded ‘Prophetic Mission’ social media accounts [Twitter / Facebook].
+Senor Rafael Barajas intends to empower the New Muslims within his nation and across the rest of Central America, if you would like to keep tabs on our ongoings in Mexico and across the world follow us on our newly branded ‘Prophetic Mission’ social media accounts [Twitter / Facebook].

 May Allah (swt) grant him success in his role and make it a means of elevation in the hereafter, Ameen.